 5. Data science and Machine Learning tools can enhance overall customer experience

 Businesses are investing in professionals with the ability and willingness to understand customer data to improve the customer experience.
-Data visualisation tools like Microsoft PowerBI and Tableau enable data professionals to identify trends and patterns in customer data and efficiently present findings to stakeholders.
+Data visualization tools like Microsoft PowerBI and Tableau enable data professionals to identify trends and patterns in customer data and efficiently present findings to stakeholders.
 This ongoing insight helps stakeholders make better, faster decisions and enables a stronger customer experience.

 6. Data science and analytics tools are used to compile data from various sources to extract meaningful information

 The education industry is facing the big challenge of efficiently collecting, storing and managing vast amounts of data that is available at their disposal.
-Data science enables educational institutions to collect, analyse and channel staff and student data insight to improve the quality and relevance of content, delivery, outcomes, measure the effectiveness of teachers, and identify student trends to facilitate a better educational experience for teachers and students.
+Data science enables educational institutions to collect, analyze and channel staff and student data insight to improve the quality and relevance of content, delivery, and outcomes, measure the effectiveness of teachers, and identify student trends to facilitate a better educational experience for teachers and students.

 7. Big Data tools and technologies can be used to improve employee performance

-Irrespective of the size of the business, hiring professionals with data analytics skills is becoming a necessity for decision makers and stakeholders.
+Irrespective of the size of the business, hiring professionals with data analytics skills is becoming a necessity for decision-makers and stakeholders.
 The rapid advancement of data technology is also an opportunity for professionals today to adapt and prepare for when their role will require them to use data skills on the job.
 Keeping up with industry demands by gaining data skills training will make you more attractive to future employers and will demonstrate your potential to evolve with changing business needs.

-For example, the use of big data tools and techniques has become quite popular among Human Resource departments for employee management, engagement, employee performance and productivity tracking, improving employee retention and optimising resource allocation.
+For example, the use of big data tools and techniques has become quite popular among Human Resource departments for employee management, engagement, employee performance and productivity tracking, improving employee retention and optimizing resource allocation.

 HR managers are increasingly making use of employee tracking systems to monitor performance, build better relationships with employees and contractors while also empowering them to work within the system.
 Performance data collected through a tracking system enables employers to understand the strengths and weaknesses of each employee, and gives them the opportunity to share this insight with the team to maintain transparency, improve processes to increase productivity and promote a positive environment.